-Last post of September… 💕will be posting pictures of October tomorrow! 🙈🍂 • And YES I spelled “want” with an “h”.
-Hope you all can read the quote despite the extra letter!🥰 • #bulletjournal #drawing #drawings #bulletjournallove #easydrawing #bulletjournalideas #lettering #calligraphy #moodtracker #habbittracker #bulletjournalweekly #bulletjournalweeklyspread #happy #love #journaling #buletjournalcommunity #bulletjournaltracker #bujoinspiration #bujoaddict #organization #planificador #weeklyspread #septemberspread
+Last post of September… 💕will be posting pictures of October tomorrow! 🙈🍂 • Here’s the thing, YES I spelled “want” with an “h”.
+I accidentally spelled it wrong when I was drawing with a black marker, and you can’t erase that.
+Hope you all are able to read the quote despite the extra letter!🥰 • #bulletjournal #drawing #drawings #bulletjournallove #easydrawing #bulletjournalideas #lettering #calligraphy #moodtracker #habbittracker #bulletjournalweekly #bulletjournalweeklyspread #happy #love #journaling #buletjournalcommunity #bulletjournaltracker #bujoinspiration #bujoaddict #organization #planificador #weeklyspread #septemberspread

 I’ve been seeing a lot of “idea dump” pages in the planner community and I think they’re excellent.
 Basically, people make pages devoted to getting all their ideas together in place, regardless of the quality.